-Scroll down to read about Spring Camp and Summer Camp registration!
-Early-bird pricing is available now!
+When you’re ready to make your selection, log in to your account and make your choices.
+Scroll down to read about Summer Camp registration!
+Early-bird pricing in March gives you $30 off per week!
 (And Camperships are available, too.
 Email email@example.com for info on how to apply).

 Summer Camp Los Encinos will run 7 weeks beginning June 17 for all kids entering 1st grade through 6th grade.
-Buy “flex weeks” now to get the early-bird savings without having to know which weeks you want to attend.
 Refunds will be available until May 1st.
-Any payments not applied to this year’s camp session will stay on your camp account and may be applied to future sessions.
+After May 1st, any payments not applied to this year’s camp session will stay on your camp account and may be applied to future sessions.

 SUMMER EARLY-BIRD PRICING: